ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/mysql/_review.md

             - "False"
         correct_answer: 1
         explanation: >
             From bare metal, to cloud VMs, to cloud provider database services.
-There are many ways to get a hold of Arm HW for deploying MySQL server.
+There are many ways to get access to different Arm based hardware for deploying MySQL server.

 # ================================================================================
 #       FIXED, DO NOT MODIFY